HkiPythonWorkshops/Workshops/ws5/material.md

 ## Flask templates

 Instead of having HTML inside our Python functions, which is not very nice or maintainable, Flask offers *templates*.
-By default the [Jinja2](http://jinja.pocoo.org/) template engine.
+By default the [Jinja2](http://jinja.pocoo.org/) template engine is used.

 Let's add our first template.
 First add a ``templates``folders in your project folder.
 Inside that folder, add a new HTML file called e.g. ``layout.html``.